 Click Create Display.

-The Magnification of -5 X -5 will reduce the amount of data downloaded.
+The Magnification of -5 X -5 reduces the amount of data downloaded.
 The data is sampled with every fifth line and fifth element being sent from the server.
 Also note that the number of lines and elements chosen may not fit into the display window.
 Zoom out to display all the pixels requested.

 Repeat the actions in the previous step to display the FY2E IR images in the remaining panels.